soheila-askarzadeh/url-shortener/README.md

 # Shortner

 ## Overview
-Create a webservice that shortens urls akin to tinyurl and bit.ly, and provides statistics on their usage.
+Create a web service that shortens URLs akin to 'tinyurl' and 'bit.ly', and provides statistics on their usage.

 ## Technologies